 We hope that this information will assist you in making a seamless transition into our school family.
 If you have any questions that may not be answered on this page, please feel free to contact Rollie Sampson, Moore County School system's Military Family Liaison, at 910.947.2976.

-Federal Impact Aid is designed to assist local school districts that have lost tax revenue due to the presence of tax-exempt federal property, or experienced increased expenditures due to the enrollment of federally connected children.
-Active duty military, contractors or subcontractors for the federal government, civilian workers on federal property and those who live in federal housing are asked to participate.
-Click here to learn more about the 2017-2018 Impact Aid Survey,Military Family Council
+Federal Impact Aid is designed to assist local school districts that have lost tax revenue due to the presence of tax-exempt federal property, or experienced increased costs due to the enrollment of federally connected children.
+Active duty military, contractors or subcontractors for the federal government, civilian workers on federal property and those who live in federal housing are elligible.
+Click here to learn more about the 2018-2019 Impact Aid Survey or download a form,

 The Military Family Council (MFC) is comprised of volunteer military family members from each school acting as a point of contact for incoming and currently enrolled military-connected families.
 The purpose of the MFC it to be a resource for military families to ask questions and find support, advocate on behalf of our military families and collaborate with Moore County Schools to identify the needs of military students.
 For meeting dates and times, please visit Military Family Council.